AdamVig/dotfiles/README.md

 Environment variables.
 #### `.functions`
 Simple functions for use in the shell.
-#### `.git-template`
-Commit template with character length guides and style tips.
 #### `.zshrc`
 Configure Zsh.
 Loads `.bash_profile` in case it has not already been loaded.
-#### `macos-terminal-profile.terminal`
-Settings profile for macOS Terminal.app.
-Must be manually imported via the Terminal settings window.
-#### `npm-default-packages`
-List of default packages for `nodenv` to install when any new version of Node is installed.

 For machine-specific environment variables or shell configuration, create `~/.locals`.
 This file will be sourced by `.bash_profile`.